snehalvisionify/visionai-docs/docs/overview/quick-start.md

         <img src="../../img/visionify-views.jpg" alt="Views" />
         <div class="step-content">
             <h4>Views Overview</h4>
-            <p>Access the Dashboard from the left navigation menu to view key Views.The purpose of the Views page is to allow users to create and monitor customized event dashboards for specific cameras, areas, or events, enabling quick access to relevant incident data and performance metrics.</p>
+            <p>Access the Dashboard from the left navigation menu to view key Views.<br>The purpose of the Views page is to allow users to create and monitor customized event dashboards for specific cameras, areas, or events, enabling quick access to relevant incident data and performance metrics.</p>
         </div>
     </div>
 </div>